 The MPA Cement 2019 Sustainable Development Report is based on data provided by MPA Cement's five member companies who together supplied 78% of the cement consumed in the UK in 2018.

-MPA The Concrete Centre's twelfth annual report report presents the concrete industry’s sustainability performance in 2018.
+This thirteenth annual report report presents the concrete industry’s sustainability performance in 2019.
 The data covers the manufacture of concrete and its constituent materials.
 The information is collected through survey responses from companies supplying an estimated 80% of concrete used in the UK.